tmb5cg/Fifa-Autobidder/README.md

 In order for Chromedriver to work, it must match your systems version of Chrome.
 This can easily be fixed by redownloading Chromedriver.

-Go [here](https://chromedriver.chromium.org/downloads) and download the latest release (Google will link you to the correct version).
+Go [here](https://chromedriver.chromium.org/downloads) and download the latest release.
 Replace the chromedriver in either the *chrome_windows* or *chrome_mac* with your download.

 ## Configuration